 This help article describes how batch processing works in Netvisor and how it can be utilized to allocate stock transactions to product batches.
 Batch processing enables automatic linking to the correct product batch and can be activated on a product-by-product basis, regardless of the stock valuation method used.

-Batch processing means that stock transactions can be automatically allocated to the correct product batch in the background.
-This can be done on a product-by-product basis, meaning batch processing can be enabled for selected stock products while leaving some products outside of batch processing.
-In the future, batch processing does not necessarily require the FIFO (first in first out) stock valuation method, as it also works with other stock valuation methods.
+Batch processing means that stock transactions are automatically allocated to the correct product batch in the background.
+This is done on a product-by-product basis, meaning batch processing can be enabled for selected stock products while leaving some products outside of batch processing.
+Batch processing does not require the FIFO (first in first out) stock valuation method to be enabled, but also works with other stock valuation methods.

 Batch processing can be selected for use from the product information and the product's stock information.